Project

 Feature #8766

-Updated by Rob Nahf almost 5 years ago
+Updated by Rob Nahf over 5 years ago

 cn.resolve returns a 303 "see other" redirect that browsers use instead of consuming the ObjectLocationList in the response payload.
 Occasionally, the link provided returns a "not found", and it could be either from a member node being temporarily down (so not listed as down in the node list), or not having the object requested (an invalid replica that hasn't been audited yet, so is still listed as 'completed').